Parkour: Scientific research and applications

-Derivative terminologies and disciplines
+Freerunning

+Freerunning is an athletic and acrobatic discipline incorporating an aesthetic element, and can be considered either a sport or a performance art, or both.
+Freerunning is similar to parkour, from which it is derived, but emphasizes artistry over efficiency and speed.
+It involves interacting with physical obstacles in creative ways, such as by climbing, jumping or running; the obstacles may be purpose-built or may be part of a pre-existing natural or man-made environment.
+The movements are usually adopted from other sports, such as gymnastics, tricking or breakdancing.
+Freerunners can create their own moves, flows and lines in different landscapes.
+Both parkour and freerunning encompass the ideas of overcoming obstacles and self-expression; in freerunning, the greater emphasis is on self-expression.
+Although the differences between the disciplines are often hard to discern, practitioners tend to aspire to parkour and describe themselves as traceurs rather than as freerunners.

+The central principle of freerunning is that one should express oneself by moving fluidly in one's environment; there are no limitations on the form of this movement.
+Foucan expands on a number of basic principles of the sport in his book, Freerunning.
+Other practitioners have suggested other principles.
+For example, Daniel Ilabaca encourages people to think positively, suggesting that practitioners of freerunning will sometimes fall—largely because they think they might.

+The word "freerunning" was first used in the documentary Jump London.
 In September 2003, Mike Christie's documentary Jump London, starring Sébastien Foucan, was released.
 In the documentary, the term "freerunning" was used as an attempt to translate "parkour", in order to make it more appealing to the English-speaking audience.
 Foucan decided to keep using the term "freerunning" to describe his discipline, to distinguish it from David Belle's methods.
 The remaining seven Yamakasi members continued to use the term "l'art du déplacement, also not wanting to associate it too closely with parkour.
 Similar to Sébastien's freerunning, l'art du déplacement is less about the hard discipline of the original Yamakasi group; rather, it takes a participatory approach focused on making the teaching more accessible.
 David Belle kept the term "parkour", saying the group contributed to the development of it, but that his father was the source of his motivation and had verbally communicated this method only to him.

-Both parkour and freerunning encompass the ideas of overcoming obstacles and self-expression; in freerunning, the greater emphasis is on self-expression.
-Although the differences between the disciplines are often hard to discern, practitioners tend to aspire to parkour and describe themselves as traceurs rather than as freerunners.
+Foucan wanted to create a discipline that was more personal to the individual than parkour and more easily adapted to suit each person's individual goals.
+His idea was similar to that of Bruce Lee's creation of Jeet Kune Do.
+Foucan wanted to take everything that he had found useful and that he liked from his parkour experiences and combine it into one sport.
+Foucan's early ideas were first spread through the Jump London documentary (2003) and its sequel, Jump Britain (2005).
+Foucan has appeared in other productions, such as Casino Royale and Madonna's Confessions Tour.
+With each appearance both the discipline and Foucan himself increased in fame.